nijibabulu/moduledev/README.md

 bin share
 ```

-To creat the module, we will simply want to add `bin` to our PATH and
-`share/man` to our MANPATH:
+To populate the module, we will simply want to add `bin` to our PATH and `share/man` to our MANPATH:

 ```
 $ moduledev init hello 2.10